•

-Redirects are the way we can direct traffic from one URL to another.
-They’re easy to implement yet dangerous if managed improperly and can even cause sudden ranking drops.
+Internal redirects are the way we can direct traffic from one page to another.
+They’re easy to implement yet can harm your SEO if implemented improperly.
+Wrong URL redirection can even cause sudden ranking drops.

 So, why not get the matter sorted out today?
-In this article, you will find out what types of redirects you can use on your site, how to implement them, and what mistakes to avoid.
+In this article, you will find out how to find and fix all internal redirect issues on your website.

 Redirection can be temporary or permanent.
-Here is a cheat sheet of all your options:
+Here is a cheat sheet of all its types:

-Now, let’s consider each type of redirection in detail, going from server-side to client-side redirects.
+Now, let’s consider all tese types of redirection in detail, going from server-side to client-side redirects.

-301 is a server-side redirect indicating that the page is moved permanently.
+301 redirect is a server-side redirect indicating that the page is moved permanently

-You should use it when you permanently move a domain or a page, change the site structure, or migrate from HTTP to HTTPS.
+You should use it when you permanently move a domain or a page, change the website structure, or migrate from HTTP to HTTPS.

 With 301 redirect, you tell search engines that you want them to apply all the SEO value of the old page to the new one.
 Thus, PageRank is passed, and the link juice and organic traffic can be preserved.

-PageRank value can be passed from one page to another through links and redirects.
+PageRank value can be passed from one page of a website to another through links and redirects.

 We have an informative post about PageRank, I recommend reading it in case you want to understand how authority and backlinks work on Google.

-It makes sense to use it for marketing aims: geo targeting, device targeting, A/B testing, and traffic tracking.
-The reason it’s not used for SEO is that when you set up a 302 redirect, the original URL remains indexed and continues to rank.
+It makes sense to use it for marketing aims: geo targeting, device targeting, A/B testing, and website traffic tracking.
+The reason it’s not used for search engine optimization is that when you set up a 302 redirect, the original page remains indexed and continues to rank.

-There is no clear evidence if such redirection passes PageRank or not.
+There is no clear evidence if a temporary redirect passes PageRank or not.
 You can encounter two opposing opinions on that matter on the web.
 However, Google claims if you apply 302 and then forget about it for a long time, it will consider it a permanent redirection.
 Probably, PageRank will be passed then.

 303 is a server-side redirect indicating that the server is temporarily redirecting the user agent to a different resource and that the original page should not be requested again.